Dr. Bronner's logo

 All articles

-Are Dr. Bronner's products safe to use outdoors?Updated a year ago
+Are Dr. Bronner's products safe to use outdoors?Updated a month ago

 Unfortunately, this means that we would not recommend rinsing these products directly into natural water sources.
-Even a small amount of soap can change the pH of the water and disrupt the habitat of the zillions of creatures that call those waterways home.
+Even a small amount of soap can change the pH of the water and disrupt the habitat of the zillions of creatures that call those waterways home!

 Was this article helpful?